Safeguarding and Policies

-To speak to someone about your child joining, please either speak with David Watson, Musical Director, on 01672 841315 or our Training Band Director, Marilyn Mason, on 01672 512634.
+To speak to someone about your child joining, please either speak with David Watson, Musical Director, on 01672 841315 or our Director of Training, Marilyn Mason, on 01672 512634.
 They will be pleased to answer any questions you may have and provide any additional information that you require.

 I have questions or would like to raise a concern

 We are only too pleased to discuss any concerns that any of our members or prospective members or their families have.
-If possible, please speak to either David Watson, Musical Director, Marilyn Mason, Training Band Director, or Richard Fradgley, Band Secretary, directly who will be able to answer any queries or concerns that you have or will direct you to someone who can help.
+If possible, please speak to either David Watson, Musical Director, or Phil Gray directly who will be able to answer any queries or concerns that you have or will direct you to someone who can help.

 Last Reviewed – April 2023